metapolator/metapolator/functionality-overview.md

 ## working on a master
 master: New, Import font, Duplicate, Delete, Copy from other project, Export as font, Rename, Set script(s) _(e.g. Latin, Cyrillic, Devanagari)_

-Set/Change/Clear parameter (for whole master or several masters).
+Set/Change/Clear parameter(s) (for whole master or several masters).

 ### glyph
 glyph: New, Duplicate, Delete, Set char code, Sort

-Set/Change/Clear point/line/glyph parameter (for whole glyph or several glyphs).
+Set/Change/Clear point/line/glyph parameter(s) (for whole glyph or several glyphs).

 ### skeleton
 skeleton: New, Duplicate, Delete, Translate, Scale, Rotate

-Set/Change/Clear point/line/glyph parameter (for whole skeleton or several skeletons).
+Set/Change/Clear point/line/glyph parameter(s) (for whole skeleton or several skeletons).

 #### line
-Set/Change/Clear line parameter (for one or more lines).
+Set/Change/Clear line parameter(s) (for one or more lines).

 #### point
 point: Add, Delete

-Set/Change/Clear point parameter (for one or more points).
+Set/Change/Clear point parameter(s) (for one or more points).

+**note**: position of a point and bezier-type controllers are part of its parameters.

 ### vector shape
+vector shape: Import, New _(later)_, Edit bezier _(later)_, Duplicate, Delete, Translate, Scale, Rotate

+### parameters

+* glyph: 20+
+* line: one for now: type;
+* point: 10+, coordinate pair, 4 are bezier-type controllers, 3 control the pen.

 ## working in a design space